Dr Geoff Berry – Australian Representative to the International Ecopsychology Society

 I also completed an MA in Creative Literature (Deakin University 2005) on our dreams as underworld journeys and initiatory rites.
 Sojourn (as it was called) explored the way our personal dreams can link us to a mysterious world of symbolic power, similar to ancient myths and shamanic journeys, even in a seemingly desacralised modern world.
 It also includes a philosophical component that outlines the ideas that went into the creative piece.
 Examiner Sean Kane (respected author of Wisdom of the Mythtellers) compared my writing favourably to that of Leonard Cohen.
 I was pretty happy with this result, to say the least.

 Previous to these academic adventures I ran a vegetarian establishment and live music venue in Melbourne, Australia.
 I played Australian Rules Football for the Frankston Dolphins, hitch hiked around Australia, Asia and Europe, played in a punk industrial art rock band called the Severins and was the Chairperson of the Melbourne Zen Group.
 I continue to practice Zen and am the Australian Representative for the International Ecopsychology Society.
-My earlier BA (Hons) included a double major in Literature (major in myth) & Philosophy (major in the human condition).
+My earlier BA (Hons) included a double major in Literature (Myth & Ideology) and Philosophy (The Human Condition).

 Nowadays I live on the south coast of New South Wales, where I live in close contact with nature and hope to introduce more people to ecological consciousness (including ecopsychology, ecotherapy and ecospirituality) through the Nature Calling project and website.